Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-fingerprints.md

 # What Is Fingerprinting?

 Tokenizing data replaces raw values with a Token Identifier referencing sensitive data, meaning you don’t have the raw value in your database.
-Without the raw value, your system isn’t able to perform simple queries that your application may require - For example, what if you need to check for duplicate or existing values?
+Without the raw value, your system isn’t able to perform simple queries that your application may require - for example, what if you need to check for duplicate or existing values?
 Fingerprints solve this problem by providing you an identifier representing your Token’s uniqueness without needing to read the decrypted data.

 <span class="base-alert info">
   <span>